 The standard of health care is below that of Australia.

-Physicians and hospitals will request either insurance details or an up-front payment before commencing treatment.
+Physicians and hospitals will request insurance details or an up-front payment before commencing treatment.

-If you become seriously ill or injured, you would need to be evacuated to a destination with appropriate facilities.
+If you become seriously ill or injured, you will need to be evacuated to a destination with appropriate facilities.
 Medical evacuation can be very expensive.

 Where to get help